 - Some marketers even promote offline!

 When you consider the ROI of having an affiliate program for your business, be sure to consider the big picture.
 An important point to remember is the traffic your affiliates bring in can become repeat customers.
 Website visitors may also follow you on social media or sign up for your newsletter while they’re on your website, making future sales possible even if they buy nothing on the first visit.
 You could also see an uptick in offline foot traffic in your store as more people find you online and want to check out your products in person.
-The benefits of any marketing aren’t always tangible with a measurable ROI or trackable analytics, but that doesn’t mean they aren’t a critical part of your bottom line.
+The benefits of any type of marketing aren’t always tangible with a measurable ROI or trackable analytics, but that doesn’t mean they aren’t a critical part of your bottom line.

 Above all, remember that affiliate programs don’t cost you money, they make you money.